romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">This is pretty amazing.
 Both GitHub and Shopify are huge, billion dollar companies running on the original apps made over a decade ago.
 And they now both on the latest Rails, helping to push the framework forward 🙏🌟👏 <a href="https://t.co/DsWqCjyFjK">https://t.co/DsWqCjyFjK</a></p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/1030528476250562569?ref_src=twsrc%5Etfw">August 17, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Currently **GitHub** has over 22 million users and whooping 61 million repositories worldwide.
+Currently **GitHub** has over 22 million users and a whooping 61 million repositories worldwide.
 Wow.
 It is the biggest code repository in the world.

 What about Airbnb?
 It uses Ruby on Rails too since the very beginning of its existence.
 Millions of users book rooms in over 65,000 locations all around the world every month.